sylvia

 _darling

 I’m a doctoral researcher graduating with a PhD from the University of Michigan School of Information in 2025.
-My dissertation studies how people patch together and transform information amid contexts of extreme inequality to achieve their aspirations.
+My dissertation studies how people broker and transform information amid contexts of extreme inequality to achieve their aspirations.

-Based on an ethnography of migrant communities in Honduras, I make the case that people 'bricoleurfor a dream: they engage in a patchwork of information in their quest for a better life, albeit in a world where structural inequities push them to leverage fragmented knowledge, each piece carrying its own risks and rewards.
+Based on an ethnography of migrant communities in Honduras, I make the case that people assume the role of 'bricoleurs' for a dream: they engage in a patchwork of information in their quest for a better life, albeit in a world where structural inequities push them to leverage fragmented knowledge, each piece carrying its own risks and rewards.
 I draw on themes of grassroots intelligence, information poverty, and the complex dynamics of migration.

 See my CV and resumés, both industry and federal.